Neeyo1/ShiftManagerApp/README.md

 Regular users can:
 - Get informations about departments, employees, work shifts, work records and other users.
+- Confirm accounts via link sent to user's email
+- Change or reset password to account via link sent to user's email

 Managers can:
 - Access same functionalities as regular users.